ethan-campbell/ethan-campbell.github.io/index.md

 ## Recent news

+* **August 2019**: I'll be speaking about Weddell Sea polynyas at the [IGS Sea Ice Symposium](http://www.igswpg.com) in Winnipeg on August 23 and at the NYU Courant [CAOS Colloquium](https://math.nyu.edu/dynamic/calendars/seminars/atmosphere-ocean-science-colloquium/) in New York on September 4.

 * **June 2019**: My first paper as lead author, titled "[Antarctic offshore polynyas linked to Southern Hemisphere climate anomalies](https://www.nature.com/articles/s41586-019-1294-0)," is out in *Nature*.
 See [Research](/research/) for a summary of this study and [Publications](/publications/) for links to media coverage.

 * **May 2019**: I attended the [ECCO Summer School](https://www.eccosummerschool.org) at Friday Harbor Labs on San Juan Island, WA.
 Thanks to the organizers for a wonderfully stimulating two weeks!